anshurs/Expense-Tracker-backend/README.md

 ## Installation

 ## Prerequisites
-1.Java: Ensure Java is installed for running Spring Boot.
+1 Java: Ensure Java is installed for running Spring Boot.
 You can download it from java.com.

-2.PostgreSQL: Ensure PostgreSQL is installed and running.
+2 PostgreSQL: Ensure PostgreSQL is installed and running.
 You can download it from postgresql.org.
+3 ORM: Spring Data JPA (Hibernate)
+4 Testing: Spring Boot Test (JUnit)

 ## Backend